Sediments, Landscapes, Paleontology and Climate

 Dr. Jonathan Obrist Farner

-Associate Professor, Geology and Geophysics
+Associate Professor, Geology and Geophysics/Petroleum Engineering

 Research Interests